There is no definitive guide or set rules to ghostwriting. It depends on the ghost and the author how the relationship works and develops.

 The New York Times

-Ghostwriting is when you hire a professional ghostwriter to write a book (blog, article or even tweet) on your behalf.
-Hiring a ghostwriter can be the perfect solution for authors who are time-poor or don’t enjoy the writing process.
+Ghostwriting is when you hire a professional ghostwriter to write a book on your behalf.
+Hiring a ghostwriter can be the perfect solution for authors who are time-poor or don’t enjoy writing.

 How Does Ghostwriting Work?